 I received a couple of questions about marriage that I would like to address today

 Aaron asked: Why are some girls in such a hurry to get married?
-To me, only

-    six months to a year of dating is way too fast.
+To me, only six months to a year of dating is way too fast.

-    Family members can also be guilty of putting undo pressure on single women

-    to get married.
-Sadly, some families believe being single makes one a second

-    class family member.
-Even most movies or television shows point out how the

-    happiest women are always the ones falling in love, and living happily ever
+Family members can also be guilty of putting undo pressure on single women to get married.
+When you think about it, most movies or television shows point out how the happiest women are always the ones falling in love, and living happily ever after.

-    after.

 Jenn asked: I am 20 and married.
-My biggest fear in my relationship is

-    becoming unattractive to my husband.
-My question is: should I expect him to

-    always feel attracted to me, no matter how old or fat I get?
-Or should I

-    anticipate a reaction from him accepting me for me, but not being as

-    attracted as he is now?
+My biggest fear in my relationship is becoming unattractive to my husband.
+My question is: should I expect him to always feel attracted to me, no matter how old or fat I get?
+Or should I anticipate him accepting me for me, but not being as attracted as he is now?

-    Yet, what makes a marriage work is not the physical alone.
-If that were

-    true, there would be no divorces in Hollywood!
-In the end, the love and

-    commitment you have toward your spouse will come from your soul, based on

-    shared experiences and deep respect for each other.
-That is why you will see

-    people who are very old, and have lost almost all of their physical

-    attractiveness, still loving each other deeply.
+Yet, what makes a marriage work is not the physical aspect alone.
+If that were true, there would be no divorces in Hollywood!
+In the end, the love, commitment, respect and encouragement you have toward your spouse will come from your soul and be the most attractive thing.
+Also your shared experiences and the life you build together will provide a special bond.
+That is why you will see people who are very old, and have lost almost all of their physical attractiveness, still loving each other deeply.